webspam/hdtSMP64/README.md

 ## Known issues

++ In some locations, enabling GPU collision dramatically reduces framerate, even though the collision runtime still seems to be OK.
+Apparently the game actually uses the GPU most of the time - who'd have thought?
 + Several options, including shape and collision definitions on bones, exist but don't seem to do anything.
 + Sphere-triangle collision check without penetration defined is obviously wrong, but fixing the test doesn't improve things.
 Needs further investigation.